-Note: Unlike the Sites Inventory and the inventory of Pipeline Projects, ADU and SB 9 projections are not based on an assessment of the feasibility of ADU and SB 9 development on any individual sites.
-There are far more sites eligible for ADU and SB 9 development in the unincorporated County than are included in these projections.
-Rather, the projections conservatively extrapolate aggregate future development from recent trends.
+Note: Unlike the Sites Inventory and the inventory of Pipeline Projects, ADU projections are not based on an assessment of the feasibility of ADU development on any individual sites.
+There are far more sites eligible for ADU development in the unincorporated County than are included in these projections.
+Rather, the projections extrapolate aggregate future development from recent trends.